-• It is recommended that the inclusion of this option within the WRMP is accompanied by an explicit commitment that the programming and construction processes for this scheme take into account the proximity of the SPA and Ramsar site.
+- It is recommended that the inclusion of these options within the WRMP are accompanied by an explicit commitment that the programming and construction processes for this scheme take into account the proximity of the SPA and Ramsar site.
 The WRMP should stipulate that construction works on the short section of pipeline adjacent to the SPA will be programmed to avoid the winter (October to March) period entirely where possible.
-If this is not possible then at planning application a scheme-specific impact assessment including noise modelling will be undertaken and agreed with Natural England, to demonstrate that maximum noise levels will not exceed 70 dBA (LAmax) at the SPA boundary during the October to March period.
+If this is not possible then a planning application a scheme-specific impact assessment including noise modelling will be undertaken and agreed with Natural England, to demonstrate that maximum noise levels will not exceed 70 dBA(LAmax) at the SPA boundary during the October to March period.
 If necessary to achieve noise levels below 70dBA (LAmax) mitigation will be implemented.
-British Standard BS5228 is a suitable source of mitigation measures which sets out tried and tested standard mitigation measures applicable in all situations.
-They include: using quieter techniques, use of cowling or damping to contain/ limit noise and use of close-board fencing (if required).
-The detailed assessment at the project level will also consider which components of the construction programme (if any) do not have any adverse effects so that these can be programmed for delivery (where feasible) during October to March.

-As a precaution, it is recommended that the inclusion of this option within the WRMP is accompanied by an explicit commitment to carefully design the pipeline, informed by geotechnical and hydrogeological investigations as necessary, to ensure that there is no requirement for dewatering of the excavation, or that any dewatering that is required is returned immediately to ground.
+British Standard BS5228 is tailored to human receptors rather than wildlife; therefore its assessment thresholds are not appropriate to use in this case.
+However, it is also an excellent source of noise mitigation measures which sets out tried and tested standard mitigation measures applicable in all situations.
+They include: using quieter techniques, use of cowling or damping to contain/limit noise and use of close-board fencing (if required).
+The detailed assessment at the project level will also consider which components of the construction programme (if any) do not have any adverse effects so that these can be programmed for delivery (where feasible) during October to March. - As a precaution, it is recommended that the inclusion of this option within the WRMP is accompanied by an explicit commitment to carefully design the pipeline, informed by geotechnical and hydrogeological investigations as necessary, to ensure that there is no requirement for dewatering of the excavation, or that any dewatering that is required is returned immediately to ground.
 These measures would enable the pipeline to be installed at a suitable depth and in a suitable manner that groundwater continuity to the gravel pits would not be disrupted and groundwater quality would be protected.